Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB427', 'How to master a dynamic locator with RVL')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB427.aspx">KB427</a> How to master a dynamic locator with RVL

-There are situations when object location attribute  depends on the object data and it is not possible to record/learn all such objects in advance.
-In this case it may be convenient to calculate object location at playback time using FormatString and SetLocatorOpts actions of the RVL global object.
+There are situations when object location attributeВ  depends on the object data and it is not possible to record/learn all such objects in advance.В  In this case it may be convenient to calculate object location at playback time using FormatString and SetLocatorOpts actions of the RVL global object.

 ### <a onclick="return RegisterKbClick('KB422', 'How to save/load DOM tree in Web Spy')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB422.aspx">KB422</a> How to save/load DOM tree in Web Spy